thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 ![image](../assets/ad/84/01lHxkVGa0Pu0TqYl.png)

 The first row shows all 8 possible cell states for a given kernel and the 2nd row a rule specific outcome for each state.
-If you’re familiar with binary notation, you should recognize the bit pattern in the last row represents 110 (decimal):
+If you're familiar with binary notation, you should recognize the bit pattern in the last row represents 110 (decimal):